Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

    1. Publish the Docker image locally
    1. Push the Docker image to the registry

 That list of tasks is what any Docker build runs.
 Let's see how to make that a `template`.
 I could make the `template` a `stage`, `job`, or `steps`.
 Usually, you want the template library to be a bunch of smaller Lego-like pieces that can be combined into larger templates, or used by themselves.
-I'll make this one `steps` since that way it can be used in any `job`, or using multiple times in one `job`.
+I'll make this one `steps` since that way it can be used in any `job`, or used multiple times in one `job`.
 I can always wrap it in a `job` template if I need to.

 The original pipeline had a dry run parameter, so I'll need that.
 Then, since this template will go under `steps` in the calling pipeline, I'll add `steps` to the template.